College-of-DuPage-Lunabotics/lunabot_ros/lunabot_bringup/README.md

 # lunabot_bringup

-This package contains launch files to bring up autonomy nodes, Gazebo simulation, and real-world hardware.
+This package contains launch files to bring up the robot GUI, autonomy nodes, Gazebo simulation, and hardware.

 There are three worlds available for Gazebo simulation and they come in both high and low resolution versions.
 They have different rock and crater placements and some are easier to navigate through than others.
-Modify lines 41 or 42 as shown below in `viz_launch.py` and rebuild this package if you'd like to change the world.
+Modify lines 41 or 42 as shown below in `gui_launch.py` and rebuild this package if you'd like to change the world.
 The default world type is **artemis**.
 You can find the worlds listed [here](../lunabot_sim/README.md).

-**viz_launch.py**
+**gui_launch.py**
 ```python
 world_files = {
   "ucf": os.path.join(sim_dir, "worlds", "high_resolution", "ucf", "ucf_arena.world"),